Skip to Main Navigation

 Overview

-Namibia is a geographically large country with a small population of about 2.53 million (2021) and a 1,500 km-long coastline on the South Atlantic.
-The driest country in Sub-Saharan Africa, it is rich in mineral resources, including diamonds and uranium, sharing borders with Angola, Botswana, South Africa, and Zambia.
+Namibia is a geographically large country with a small population of about 3 million (2024) and a 1,500 km-long coastline on the South Atlantic.
+The country is rich in mineral resources, including diamonds and uranium, sharing borders with Angola, Botswana, South Africa, and Zambia.

-Resource wealth, political stability (or strong governance and institutions), and sound macroeconomic management have helped poverty reduction and allowed Namibia to become an upper-middle-income country.
+Resource wealth, strong governance and institutions, and sound macroeconomic management have helped poverty reduction and allowed Namibia to become an upper-middle-income country.
 However, socioeconomic inequalities—the legacy of apartheid systems of government in the past—remain extremely high and were worsened by the COVID-19 pandemic.
-Structural constraints to growth have also hampered productivity gains and job creation.
-The debt-to-GDP ratio remains elevated, at above 70% of GDP, reflecting low growth, expenditure pressures, and rising debt servicing costs.
+Structural constraints to growth are also hampering productivity gains and job creation.
+The debt-to-GDP ratio remains elevated, at about 70% of GDP, reflecting a period of low growth, expenditure pressures, and rising debt servicing costs.

 Economic Outlook